 - Prepare for a career as an innovative and creative teacher

 School Direct is a route into teaching featuring a school-centred approach.
 As a School Direct (salaried) trainee, you will be employed in a school while you train and will receive a salary from your school (the amount paid is linked to the unqualified teacher pay scale which may be enhanced by schools for some subject areas).
 The school will also cover the cost of your training to become a qualified teacher.

-This programme is open to graduates with three years' work experience post graduation.
+This programme is usually open to graduates with three years' work experience post graduation.
 Schools can, however, choose to accept applications from candidates with less work experience to attract high-quality applicants in hard-to-fill subjects, such as Mathematics and Physics.
 This route is ideal if you are considering a career change, but you must apply with a school willing to support you and to employ you whilst you train.
 If you are interested in the Salaried route, please contact the Lead School to discuss your application, before you apply.

-School Direct is only offered by some school consortia; you can find out where it is available by searching https://www.gov.uk/find-postgraduate-teacher-training-courses .
+Salaried School Direct is only offered by some school consortia; you can find out where it is available by searching https://www.gov.uk/find-postgraduate-teacher-training-courses .
 Each consortium has a Lead School, which works in partnership with LJMU to develop their training programme.
-While all of the training is based on a framework agreed with the University, each School Direct programme is unique and you are advised to check full details of training and requirements on the Lead School’s web pages and on their UCAS Teacher Training profiles.
+While all of the training is based on a framework agreed with the University, each School Direct programme is unique and you are advised to check full details of training and requirements on the Lead School’s web pages and get in touch with them before applying.